ManuelZ/ManuelZ.github.io/src/content/blog/post1/post1.md

 ## Deploying a Nuclio function for automatic annotation

-The CVAT tutorial then suggest to use the Nuclio command line nuctl to deploy a new function.
-I was having trouble using nuctl on Windows.
-I found that I didn't need it because I can accomplish the same using the UI.
+The official CVAT tutorial suggests to use the Nuclio command line `nuctl` to deploy a new function.
+I was having trouble using `nuctl` on Windows, but I found that I didn't need it because I can accomplish the same using the UI.

 This is what I needed to do for deploying and re-deploying a Nuclio function:

 - Create a Docker image with all the dependencies needed to run the code (surprisingly, I don't need to include the inference code at this step).
-- Reference this Docker image on a config.yml file that Nuclio uses.
+- Reference this Docker image on a `config.yml` file that Nuclio uses.
-- Create a new Nuclio service using the UI, passing the same config.yml YAML file mentioned above.
+- Create a new Nuclio service using the UI, passing the same `config.yml` YAML file mentioned above.

 ![Nuclio create function](./nuclio_create_function.png)